-3.1 Activity Limits
+Activity Limits

-For CDBG-DR allocations, DCA is required to expend at least 80 percent of the funding within the MID areas.
-For CDBG-MIT allocations, DCA is required to expend 50% of the funding within the MID areas.
-In order to achieve these objectives, DCA is allowing jurisdictions located within the MID areas to submit a single or multi-activity application.
+DCA is required to expend 50% of the allocation within the Most Impacted and Distressed (MID) Zip Codes (31520, 3148, 31701, 31705, and 31707).
+In order to achieve this objective, DCA is allowing jurisdictions located within the MID Zip Codes to submit a single or multi-activity application.
 Multi-Activity applications shall not exceed three (3) activities.
-However, multi-activity applications must consist of at least one project that is located within a MID area or affects a MID area.
+However, multi-activity applications must consist of at least one project that is located within a MID Zip code or affects the MID Zip Code.

-Jurisdictions NOT located within the MID areas are limited to one (1) single-activity application.
+Jurisdictions NOT located within the MID Zip Codes are limited to one (1) single-activity application.

 These limits apply to jurisdictions individually.
 It is allowable for a city and the county it is located within to submit individual separate applications for assistance (i.e. the city can submit an application and the county can submit an application).